 Robert Augustus Masters was born in Victoria, British Columbia in 1947.
-From an early age he was an avid artist and dreamer, but in high school switched to the sciences, with which he stayed until he found himself at the age of 21 in a PhD program in biochemistry.
-Little more than a year later, only a few hours after a dream of ecstatic dying, he left his doctoral studies, and began an odyssey of intense travel, initially outer, then inner.
+From an early age he was an avid artist, but in high school switched to the sciences, with which he stayed until he found himself at the age of 21 in a PhD program in biochemistry.
+Little more than a year later, only a few hours after a dream of dying, he left his doctoral studies, and began an odyssey of intense travel, initially outer, then inner.

 In 1981 he won his first literary prize — an all-expenses paid trip for two to Hawaii — for his story of a particularly perilous Indonesian adventure he’d had 8 years earlier.
 This spurred him to immerse himself more fully in his writing.
 He also deepened his psychospiritual work, which spread worldwide in the late 1980s.

 In early 1994 his life abruptly and dramatically changed, following an extremely harrowing near-death experience, which is described in his book Darkness Shining Wild.
-Nine months later he resumed his work with individuals and groups, but in a much more compassionate, radically inclusive manner, emphasizing the art of becoming intimate with all that we are.
-Robert became a student again, completing a PhD program in psychology at Saybrook Graduate School in 1999; his dissertation — an interdisciplinary, psychospiritual investigation of anger — received the highest possible award (dissertation with distinction).
+A year later he resumed his work with individuals and groups, but in a much more compassionate, radically inclusive manner, emphasizing the art of becoming intimate with all that we are.
+He became a student again, completing a PhD program in psychology at Saybrook Graduate School in 1999; his dissertation — an interdisciplinary, psychospiritual investigation of anger — received the highest award (dissertation with distinction).
 In 1998 he co-edited the Fall issue of ReVision: A Journal of Consciousness and Transformation (the theme of the issue being “Intimate Relationships and Spirituality”).

 In 2003 he began training students in his way of working, through yearlong apprenticeship programs.

 In March 2005 he met Diane Bardwell.
 Diane found Robert through his website, read some of his poetry, and emailed (she was in California at the time, Robert in British Columbia) to ask if she could possibly convert one of his poems to a song.
 A year later they were married.
 They had an uncommonly close bond right from the beginning, and soon were working together.
 By 2008 they were doing all their sessions, groups, and trainings side-by-side.
-They have lived in Ashland, Oregon since 2010, and are now focused on training programs to teach/transmit their transformational approach to healing and awakening.
+They have lived in Ashland, Oregon since 2010, and are now focused on professional training programs to teach/transmit their transformational approach to healing and awakening.
 They also are increasingly focused on doing couples intensives.

-Robert and Diane have established the Masters Center for Transformation, a school through which their work and teachings can be optimally shared and embodied.
+In 2011 Robert and Diane established the Masters Center for Transformation, a school through which their work and teachings can be optimally shared and embodied.